Cura : Care Beyond Boundaries Logo

 Seek prompt assessment for heavy bleeding that does not settle, fever, rapidly increasing swelling, difficulty swallowing or breathing or worsening pain after initial improvement.
 International patients should confirm emergency access before treatment.

-For apical surgery, international patients often prioritise specialist expertise, access to modern imaging and clear coordination for follow up and documentation rather than speed alone.
+For apical surgery abroad, international patients often prioritize specialist expertise, access to modern imaging and clear coordination for follow up and documentation rather than speed alone.

 Turkey

-Turkey has established dental and surgical services in major cities, including endodontists and oral surgeons who perform Root End Surgery.
-Many clinics support international patients with structured scheduling, imaging access and coordinated early follow ups before travel.
+Turkey has established dental and surgical services in major cities, including endodontists and oral surgeons who perform root end surgery.
+When comparing clinics, international patients should look at specialist experience, imaging access, communication standards and early follow up planning before travel.

 Iran

-Iran has long standing dental education and specialist services, including endodontic surgery in larger urban centres.
-International patients may consider Iran for careful diagnostic review, access to imaging and coordinated planning for post procedure monitoring after returning home.
+Iran has long standing dental education and specialist services, including endodontic surgery in larger urban centers.
+Careful diagnostic review, clear treatment notes and a plan for monitoring after returning home are important parts of planning apicoectomy in Iran.

 Hear From Patients